reportportal/docs/src/md/src/DevGuides/retries.md

 ![](/src/Images/devguide/retry/retry.png)

-When you can click on the `retries` link and switch between `Retries` seeing logs:
+When you click on the `retries` link you can switch between `Retries` and see their logs:

 ![](/src/Images/devguide/retry/retry_switch.png)